Close air support: Luftwaffe

-These preparations did not prove fruitful in the invasion of Poland, where the Luftwaffe focused on interdiction and dedicated few assets to close air support.
+These preparations did not prove fruitful in the invasion of Poland, where the Luftwaffe focused on interdiction and used few aircraft for close air support.
 But the value of CAS was demonstrated at the crossing of the Meuse River during the Invasion of France in 1940.
 General Heinz Guderian, one of the creators of the combined-arms tactical doctrine commonly known as "blitzkrieg", believed the best way to provide cover for the crossing would be a continuous stream of ground attack aircraft on French defenders.
 Though few guns were hit, the attacks kept the French under cover and prevented them from manning their guns.
 Aided by the sirens attached to Stukas, the psychological impact was disproportional to the destructive power of close air support (although as often as not, the Stukas were used as tactical bombers instead of close air support, leaving much of the actual work to the older Hs 123 units for the first years of the war).
 In addition, the reliance on air support over artillery reduced the demand for logistical support through the Ardennes.
 Though there were difficulties in coordinating air support with the rapid advance, the Germans demonstrated consistently superior CAS tactics to those of the British and French defenders.
 Later, on the Eastern front, the Germans would devise visual ground signals to mark friendly units and to indicate direction and distance to enemy emplacements.

-Despite these accomplishments, German CAS was not perfect and suffered from the same misunderstanding and interservice rivalry that plagued other nations' air arms, and friendly fire was not uncommon.
-For example, on the eve of the Meuse offensive, Guderian's superior cancelled his CAS plans and called for high-altitude strikes from medium bombers, which would have required halting the offensive until the air strikes were complete.
-Fortunately for the Germans, his order was issued too late to be implemented, and the Luftwaffe commander followed the schedule he had previously worked out with Guderian.
-As late as November 1941, the Luftwaffe refused to provide Erwin Rommel with an air liaison officer for the Afrika Korps, because it "would be against the best use of the air force as a whole."
+German CAS was not perfect and suffered from the same misunderstanding and interservice rivalry that plagued other nations' air arms, and friendly fire was not uncommon.
+On the eve of the Meuse offensive, Guderian's superior cancelled his CAS plans and called for high-altitude strikes from medium bombers, which would have required halting the offensive until the air strikes were complete.
+Fortunately for the Germans, his order was issued too late to be implemented, and the Luftwaffe commander followed the schedule he had worked out with Guderian.
+As late as November 1941, the Luftwaffe refused to provide Erwin Rommel with an air liaison officer for the Afrika Korps, because it "would be against the best use of the air force as a whole".

 German CAS was also extensively used on the Eastern Front during the period 1941–1943.
-Their decline was caused by the growing strength of the Red Air Force and the redeployment of assets to defend against American and British strategic bombardment.
-Luftwaffe's loss of air superiority, combined with a declining supply of aircraft and fuel, crippled their ability to provide effective CAS on the western front after 1943.
+Their decline was caused by the growing strength of the Red Air Force and redeployments against American and British strategic bombardment.
+The Luftwaffe's loss of air superiority, combined with a declining supply of aircraft and fuel, crippled their ability to provide CAS on the western front after 1943.